CodecoolGlobal/tech-interview-workbook-Kistegez/docs/module_progbasics.md

     list[start:end:step] --> ceartes a new list from the elements between start and end (the end index is not included)

 #### What arithmetic operators (+,*,-,/) can be used on lists in Python?
 What do they do?
-    + adds to the value of the variable in the list elemnt or joins two lists together or adds a string into a list character by character or by itself
+    + adds to the value of the variable in the list element or joins two lists together or adds a string into a list character by character or by itself
     * multiplies the value in the list element or multiplies the number of list elements themselvers or multiplies the ammount of list elements
     - substracts from the list elements value
     / divides the list elements value